Morse matching method for conformal cohomologies: Abstract

 \section{Abstract}

 We apply discrete algebraic Morse theory to the computation of Hochschild cohomologies of associative conformal algebras.
-As an example, we evaluate the dimensions of the universal associative conformal envelope $U(3)$ of the Virasoro Lie conformal algebra relative to the associative locality $N=3$ on the generator.
+As an example, we evaluate the dimensions of the universal associative conformal envelope $U(3)$ of the Virasoro Lie conformal algebra relative to the associative locality $N=3$ on the generator with scalar coefficients.